delta-io/delta/docs/source/delta-deletion-vectors.md

 - In <Delta> 2.3, users are only allowed to _read_ Delta tables that have Deletion vectors feature supported.
 Write operations to the table, such as `INSERT`, `UPDATE`, `MERGE`, and `ALTER TABLE`, are explicitly blocked.
 [Change data feed](/delta-change-data-feed.md) reads are also blocked on tables that support Deletion vectors.

 - In <Delta> 2.4, users are allowed to _read_ and _write_ Delta tables that have Deletion vectors feature supported. `UPDATE` or `MERGE` operations may apply changes to Parquet files which contains updated or deleted rows, see [_](#apply-changes).

+- In <Delta> 3.0, deletion vectors support in `DELETE` is not enabled by default.

 .. include:: /shared/replacements.md